 Making an adoption plan is never an easy decision, and many women wonder if they are the only ones who have made that choice.
-At Covenant Care, not only are there Birthmother Advocates ready to support you, there is also a community of birthmothers rallying together, ready to stand with you.
+At Covenant Care, not only are there Birthmother Counselors ready to support you, there is also a community of birthmothers rallying together, ready to stand with you.

 If you are interested in learning about this community of women, you can find more information here.